For Queer & Trans People of Color: Our issues, our culture, our excellence, our joy.

 Our work is not based on complaints and constant grievances.
 The ongoing banality of daily politics is not our muse.
 Our awareness of whiteness and masculinity does not mean white men are the center of our discussions.
 We aim to bring you a space that would exist if we could talk to our community without the problematic interpretive presence of the non-PoC, the non-LGBTQ.
 We aim to talk freely to us, in ways that speak to us, in the language we made for us.
 We aim to build community.
 We are more than our trauma.
 We dare to joy.

 EFNIKS is our home

 Now in its second iteration, EFNIKS began in the spring of 2016 as a blog for hobbyists in the LGBTQ / People of Color community.
 At the time, #GayMediaSoWhite was running through Twitter, and soon we would see a white, cisgender, heterosexual man grace the cover of our most prominent magazine, OUT Magazine, during Pride Month, our most sacred time of year.
 And the Pulse tragedy in Orlando showed us that our options for safe spaces run thin, and that they remain vulnerable.

-Queer and trans people of color have few safe, familiar, and secure spaces in media, social media, and in the offline world we live in.
-But now we are a fully functional media organization, with reach in every area where QTPoC representation is lacking, where our safety is vulnerable, where our voices need to be heard.
-And we continue to grow and improve.
+It is in this social climate that EFNIKS aims to be an organization that provides leadership, guidance, education, and opportunity to LGBTQ+ people of color, with reach in every area where QTPoC representation is lacking, where our safety is vulnerable, and where our voices need to be heard.
 We're showing Poseidon how to make waves.